Hi, I’m Eline, I own Issun Studio.

 I am here to help bridge a healthy relationship between humans and the natural world.

-I offer creative leadership to uncover hidden potential, think up new solutions, and design for resilient futures.
+I offer creative leadership to uncover hidden potential, identify and convey identity and purpose, build communication bridges, inject creativity to vision and mission, and build narratives and design for resilient futures.

 I bring 25 years of experience, craft and training in creative leadership.